Archive for category: Sheds

-We work hard, and there never seems to be enough hours in the day to get everything done, whether at the office or around the house.
+We work hard, and there never seems to be enough hours in the day to get everything done.
 But despite how busy our lives are, we can’t forget to take time for ourselves.
 Time to unwind and escape that hustle and bustle—or even a noisy TV in the living room.

-The ideas are seemingly endless to how you can transform a garden shed into a she-shed!
+The ideas are seemingly endless to how you can transform a garden shed into a she shed!
 Whether you’re looking for a sewing or craft nook, a studio, a reading lounge, an exercise room, or an open and airy meditation area, with a little work, you can carve out a space just for you.
-And we can’t forget that women share many of the same interests as men, so if your woman’s retreat ends ups looking like a typical man-cave, that’s OK with us!
+Since women share many of the same interests as men, she sheds can look like man-caves, and that’s great!

 You will have so much fun watching your vision for a women’s retreat come to life—picking out colors, choosing décor, and installing shelves (maybe even a wine rack?) and getting furniture.
 But the best part will be sitting back and enjoying the space you’ve created!